The most boring yet essential skill: organizing files and codes

 Prerequisite

 You may still wonder, though, “what if my analysis is fairly simple and does not take a long time to do.
-Why should I document it with script/code?”.
+Why should I bother documenting it with script/code?”.
 Or, perhaps, “I don’t have time to learn to code since I need my results fast!”.
 My answer is that you should definitely learn at least a little coding.
 Learning to code is an investment that will save you an enormous amount of time in the medium-to-long term.

 Advantages of Using Analysis Script/Code

 Common data manipulation and analysis steps include renaming variables, recoding values, performing arithmetic operations, transposing data, modelling, etc. The importance of all these data manipulation steps is greatly underappreciated in science (Leek & Peng, 2015).
-Perhaps this is a personal hot take, but I am convinced that a given statistic or p-value in a scientific paper is almost meaningless if not all steps leading to it are properly documented.
+Perhaps this is a personal hot take, but I am convinced that a given statistic or p-value in a scientific paper is meaningless unless all steps leading to it are properly documented.

 1. You can share your script with others for reviewing purpose.
 Without this storyline, it is almost impossible to know exactly what happened to your data and how you got to the results.